-Dancer Sean Bates chats to Georgina Butler about ballet training, life in a dance company and his thoughts on performing in Northern Ballet’s A Midsummer Night’s Dream.
+Dancer Sean Bates chats to Georgina Butler about ballet training, life in a dance company, and performing in Northern Ballet’s A Midsummer Night’s Dream.

 As a youngster, Sean attended dance lessons at The Gaynor Cameron School of Dance in Milton Keynes.
 He later trained at both the Royal Ballet School (White Lodge) and the Royal Ballet Upper School.